JefvdA/p2p-chat-server/README.md

 # P2P chat server
 This project is a component in a larger project, a peer-to-peer chat application.
 As it's a peer-to-peer application, there is no server needed for chatting.
-This server handles "registering" clients, so that the actual application [NON-EXISTENT FOR NOW] is able to retrieve a list of all clients, and their ips to chat with.
+This server handles "registering" clients, so that the actual [application](https://github.com/JefvdA/p2p-chat-terminal-client) is able to retrieve a list of all clients, and their ips to chat with.

 ## Installation